ryedin/site/_deployment/volumes.md

 To check whether EFS is available in a given region, select your region from the dropdown in [the EFS section in the AWS console](https://console.aws.amazon.com/efs/home).

-Volumes on deployments into other regions will not persist or be shared across instances.
+Volumes used in regions without EFS will not persist or be shared across instances.
 </div>

 ## Sharing Data